fl101/awardfares-blog/_posts/2019-08-08-ultimate-guide-to-award-release-dates.md

 For example, if you're using United to search for first class seats, then you will only be able to find awards up to 337 days in advance.
 However, as a EuroBonus member you can still book awards more than 337 days in advance.
 This is especially important to consider when going after highly sought after awards.
 Luckily AwardFares makes it super easy to find these since you're able to search across multiple frequent flyer programs at once!

 ## Award Search
-Here are the number of days in advance that some popular frequent flyer program award search sites will show:
+Here are the number of days in advance that some popular frequent flyer program award search sites will show.
+Dates are updated automatically.

 | Frequent Flyer Program | Days in advance | Date from today |
 |------------------------|-----------------|-----------------|